Azure/azure-sdk-for-python/doc/eng_sys_checks.md

 There are various tests currently enabled in Azure pipeline for Python SDK and some of them are enabled only for nightly CI checks.
 We also run some static analysis tool to verify code completeness, security and lint check.

 Check the [contributing guide](https://github.com/Azure/azure-sdk-for-python/blob/main/CONTRIBUTING.md#building-and-testing) for an intro to `tox`.
+For a deeper dive into the tooling that enables the CI checks below and additional detail on reproducing builds locally please refer to the azure-sdk-tools README.md.

+TODO: publish github.io
+The development documentation for this repository is published at []().

 As a contributor, you will see the build jobs run in two modes: `Nightly Scheduled` and `Pull Request`.